cuneo24/Project-3/peer-review.md

 + Template inheritance is present
 + I am seeing the use of @php a lot in the view and it appears to be code that could have been executed from the controller
 + Did they do anything in PHP that could have been done in Blade?
-+ Did they use any Blade syntax/techniques you were unfamiliar with?
++ I see no techniques I am unfamiliar with

 ## 5. Code: General
 Address as many of the following points as applicable: